 I wasn’t sure if purchasing a leg extension machine would be a silly purchase, but I pulled the trigger on it, and I am SO glad that I did.

-It turns out that if you’re a little bit creative, a leg extension machine can become an incredibly versatile piece of equipment.
+It turns out that if you’re a little bit creative, a seated / can become an incredibly versatile piece of equipment.

-I love this machine, and have since purchased quite a few different pieces of equipment from Valor Fitness.
-If you want to buy this leg extension machine for yourself, or any other home gym equipment, you can use my code MATTROSE5 to save 5% on any Valor Fitness purchase.
+If you want to buy this leg extension machine for yourself, or any other home gym equipment, you can use my code MROSE5 to save 5% on any Valor Fitness purchase.

 A few things to note about this machine, and home-gym equipment in general: